 - The writing of the Geneva Bible (in Geneva during the Marian exile - 1553 to 1558) was an ecumenical venture involving many members of the Church of England, including Coverdale, plus others associated with Reformed churches apart from England.
 This makes the Geneva Bible especially attractive to Anglicans who believe their church is one of the Reformed churches and believe that the Book of Common Prayer is adaptable beyond the 16th century and beyond the shores of England.

 - The differences in translation between the Geneva Bible and the King James Bible are quite few because they both are derived from the Greek "Textus Receptus" (TR).
-The notable differences are that the earlier Geneva Bible is focused on common colloquial meaning whereas the King James Bible has a more cultured and literary style.
-It is not fair to say that one is a better or more accurate translation than the other.
+The notable differences are that the earlier Geneva Bible focuses on colloquial usage whereas the King James Bible has a more cultured and literary style.
+It is not fair to say that one version is a better or more accurate translation than the other.

 Contrary to the view of some, there is nothing in Anglican tradition that prevents one from reading Scripture in a pattern that differs from Cranmer's original construction.
 What matters is to honor the principle which he established, namely that the entire Bible is to be read through at least once per year with extra emphasis for both the New Testament and the Psalms.
-Therefore, this edition contains a unique lectionary.
+Our lectionary is somewhat unique in that:

 - Like other Anglican lectionaries, it is designed for liturgical use and not just for personal Bible reading.

 - It is mainly designed for use 6 days per week.
 This is because the targeted users are individuals and families who go to church on Sunday, where the psalms and lessons follow a different, perhaps the traditional 1662 lectionary.
-To accommodate those who might use the program on Sundays (for a Sunday evensong for example), we provide access to the traditional readings.
+To accommodate those who might use it on Sundays (for a Sunday evensong for example), we provide access to the traditional lectionary readings.

 - It does not skip ANY part of the Bible, and it is completed in one year, not two or three as with many other lectionaries.
 For the most part, the books are read in the order they appear in the canon, and read from beginning to end without skipping.
 The primary objective is to present the whole Word of God in pure form rather than to provide support for a liturgical calendar.
 To a degree, the readings are chosen to be consistent with the major liturgical seasons of Advent, Epiphany, Lent, and Trinity, but its main concession to the calendar is that it is for weekday use by people who appoint other Scripture readings for the Lord's Day.

-- The Psalms are read through 7 times per year, 3 times in the morning, another 3 times in the evening, and yet again once on Sunday.
-Other Anglican lectionaries generally ask for the Psalms to be read monthly, but that compressed schedule usually means that about half the Psalms are skipped.
+- The Psalms are read through 4+ times per year, 2 times in the morning, another 2 times in the evening, and yet again once on Sunday over 3 years.
+Other Anglican lectionaries generally ask for the Psalms to be read through monthly, but that compressed schedule usually means that about half the Psalms are skipped.
 The lighter schedule actually helps the user to read the entire book of Psalms.